innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 # TeleDrive 2.0
 ## TeleDrive 1.0's Sequel.
-Simple, Fast, Easy.
+Simpler, Faster, Easier.

 This all-in-one app contains the ability to call using audio and video with your drive team with end-to-end encryption!
 Rather than having to use Parsec for video, Discord for audio, and the TeleDrive executables for gamepad, everything is though this app making it VERY easy to setup!